saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 device_output = __salt__[send_command[proxytype]](command)
 ```

 We use `__salt__` because we will be calling another salt execution module.
 Since we need to be able to call the execution module that is relevant to the proxy minion we are dealing with, we do a lookup in the `send_command` dictionary.
-The lookup, `send_command[proxytype]`, will ensure we use to the proper method for each proxy minion type.
+The lookup, `send_command[proxytype]`, will ensure we use to the proper function for each proxy minion type.

 The output we get in return is stored inside `device_output`.
 Now, the only thing left is dealing with the different return values: